ChocoMintSoftworks/ScreenshotBuddy/README.md

 ![UI Screenshot](Documentation~/ui_screenshot.png)

 # Usage
-You can find the tool under Windows/Screenshot Buddy.
+You can find the tool under Window/ScreenshotBuddy.
 Position your scene view the way you want, then set your settings and click the "Take Screenshot" button.

 # Known Issues